 As qualified and licensed practitioners, we are required to carry out Continuous Professional Development on an annual basis in order to maintain our Licences to Practice.
 As conscientious practitioners, we view this as essential to ensure we remain up to date and provide antenatal education and support that is current and relevant.

-I helped to set up About Birth & Babies in 2014 in response to local demand for more affordable private antenatal classes with fully qualified and experienced teachers.
+Ann and I set up About Birth & Babies in 2014 in response to local demand for more accessible private antenatal classes with fully qualified and experienced antenatal teachers.

 I’m married to Andy and we have two children; Megan and Cameron, both of whom were born at the Norfolk & Norwich University Hospital.

-I very much look forward to helping you along the journey to the birth of your baby and beyond.
+I very much look forward to supporting you along the journey to the birth of your baby and beyond.

-*The MSLC (Maternity Services Liaison Committee) is an independent committee, made up of Users of the service (Mothers, antenatal teachers, breastfeeding supporters), Providers of the service (Midwives, Doctors, Heads of departments), and Purchasers of the service (Clinical Commissioning Group) which meets four times a year at the Hospital to discuss improvement to maternity services.
-If you would like more information about the MSLC please email me and I can pass your details to the relevant person.
+*The MVP (Maternity Voices Partnership) is an independent committee, made up of users of the service (mothers, antenatal teachers, breastfeeding supporters), providers of the service (midwives, doctors, heads of departments), and purchasers of the service (Clinical Commissioning Group) which meets four times a year at the hospital to discuss improvements in maternity services.
+If you would like more information about the MVP please email me and I can pass your details to the relevant person.